jp-larose/hobgoblin/docs/ogm.rst

     [<VertexProperty(type=<...>, value=Dave), <VertexProperty(type=<...>, value=davebshow)]

-To add a nickname without replacing the earlier values, we simple :py:meth:`append<goblin.manager.ListVertexPropertyManager.append>` as if the manager were a Python :py:class:`list`::
+To add a nickname without replacing the earlier values, we simple :py:meth:`append<hobgoblin.manager.ListVertexPropertyManager.append>` as if the manager were a Python :py:class:`list`::

     >>> david.nicknames.append('db')
     >>> david.nicknames
     [<VertexProperty(type=<...>, value=Dave), <VertexProperty(type=<...>, value=davebshow), <VertexProperty(type=<...>, value=db)]

-If this were a :py:class:`VertexProperty<goblin.element.VertexProperty>` with a set cardinality, we would simply use :py:meth:`add<goblin.manager.SetVertexPropertyManager.add>` to achieve similar functionality.
+If this were a :py:class:`VertexProperty<hobgoblin.element.VertexProperty>` with a set cardinality, we would simply use :py:meth:`add<hobgoblin.manager.SetVertexPropertyManager.add>` to achieve similar functionality.

-Both :py:class:`ListVertexPropertyManager<goblin.manager.ListVertexPropertyManager>` and
+Both :py:class:`ListVertexPropertyManager<hobgoblin.manager.ListVertexPropertyManager>` and
-:py:class:`SetVertexPropertyManager<goblin.manager.SetVertexPropertyManager>` provide a simple way to access a specific :py:class:`VertexProperty<goblin.element.VertexProperty>`.
+:py:class:`SetVertexPropertyManager<hobgoblin.manager.SetVertexPropertyManager>` provide a simple way to access a specific :py:class:`VertexProperty<hobgoblin.element.VertexProperty>`.
 You simply call the manager, passing the value of the vertex property to be accessed:

     >>> db = david.nicknames('db')